janvanmansum/dd-ingest-flow/docs/dev.md

 ```

 ### dd-dtap

 The service needs a Dataverse instance to talk to.
-For this you can use [dd-dtap](https://github.com/DANS-KNAW/dd-dtap):
+For this you can use [dd-dtap]{:target=_blank} (only accessible to DANS developers):

 ```commandline
 start-preprovisioned-box -s
 ```

 After start-up:

 ```commandline
 vagrant ssh
 curl -X PUT -d s3kretKey http://localhost:8080/api/admin/settings/:BlockedApiKey